rcon420/Convert-files-to-bz2/README.md

-# Convert Files TO BZ2
+# Convert Files To BZ2
 7zip script

 Drag and Drop Files and convert them easy to the bz2 format for your FastDL server